The House resumed from March 10 consideration of the motion that Bill , be read the third time and passed.

-Of course, we are seeing the strongest amendments in this trade deal when it come to labour and environment, two major areas that Canada is pushing forward.
+Of course, we are seeing the strongest amendments in this trade deal when it comes to labour and environment, two major areas that Canada is pushing forward.
 We are making sure that we have some criteria around strengthening labour standards as well as enforcement and inspection standards.
 That means that wages being paid will create a level playing field.
 It also affects work hours and conditions.
-Those are essential pieces to ensure that the playing field is level which is extremely important.
+Those are essential pieces to ensure that the playing field is level, which is extremely important.

 In the environment, as colleagues know, we have added some obligations in the fight against marine pollution.
 The other piece of it is air quality.

-I must also mention pharmacare because in the last amendments we were able to remove the 10-year restriction on generic drugs, which is extremely important.
+I must also mention pharmacare, because in the last amendments we were able to remove the 10-year restriction on generic drugs, which is extremely important.

-We have added new chapters protecting women's rights, minority rights and indigenous rights and that provide protection against discrimination based on gender and sexual orientation.
+We have added new chapters protecting women's rights, minority rights and indigenous rights and chapters that provide protection against discrimination based on gender and sexual orientation.
 These are all important chapters that are in this trade deal and are so essential.

 As well, there are cultural exemptions, which help all Canadians, including those in Quebec.
 That is very important.